connersexton/confusion-matrix-visualizations/README.md

 ## Visualizing 2-Class Confusion Matrices

 First, we'll look at some examples of plotting a confusion matrix for a 2 class model.
-These examples will use the aforementioned data on political messages to the gender of a given politician with Naive Bayes.
+These examples will use the aforementioned data on political messages to predict the gender of a given politician with Naive Bayes.

 ### 1. fourfoldplot (Base R)